Important legal information

 Whenever we use information, we make sure that the usage complies with all applicable laws.
 Data protection laws require us to have one or more of the following reasons:

-- ‘Consent’- in some cases we may obtain your consent to use information in a particular way or where the law requires consent to be obtained (e.g. if you consent to us sending information about new products.
-Whenever ‘consent’ is the only reason for us using the information you have the right to change your mind and change or withdraw your consent).
+‘Consent’- in some cases we may obtain your consent to use information in a particular way or where the law requires consent to be obtained (Whenever ‘consent’ is the only reason for us using the information you have the right to change your mind and change or withdraw your consent).

 4. Sharing of your information

-We may share your information within Janus Henderson (both in the UK and internationally) for the purposes described above.
+We may share your information within Steps to Investing for the purposes described above.
 All of our employees and contractors are required to follow our data privacy and security policies when handling information.

-We may also share your information outside of Janus Henderson under the following circumstances.
+We may also share your information outside of Steps to Investing under the following circumstances.

 Legal obligations: we share information: (i) to the extent that we are required to do so by applicable law, by a governmental body or by a law enforcement agency, or for crime prevention purposes (including fraud protection); (ii) in connection with any legal proceedings (including prospective legal proceedings); or (iii) in order to establish or defend our legal rights.